17—20 OCTOBER 2024

 Solidarity Through Mutual (Un)learning

 In line with this year’s subtitle and theme, DOUBLE BILL, we will be screening films from seemingly different and sometimes geographically distant contexts that, in fact, share much in common—such as struggles, traumas, and cultural similarities.
 Each screening will pair a feature with a short film or present a series of mid-length moving image works that are intended to complement, echo, and enhance one another.
-We are particularly interested in promoting South-to-South solidarity through mutual (un)learning between countries and populations in East and West Asia, Africa, and Latin America on the one hand, and those in Eastern Europe, Central Asia, and the Caucasus on the other.
+We are particularly interested in promoting South-to-South solidarity through mutual (un)learning between countries and populations in East and West Asia, East Africa, and Latin America on the one hand, and those in Eastern Europe, Central Asia, and the South Caucasus on the other.
+The motif of duality and doubling is highlighted through our visuals, namely golden lines dissecting film stills in two.

 What’s On

-The festival comprises 14 films in total, with two screenings in Coventry, at the Warwick Arts Centre and The Coventry Transport Museum, and four in Birmingham, once again taking place at the Midlands Arts Centre, a local favourite.
+The festival comprises 14 films in total, with two screenings in Coventry, at the Warwick Arts Centre and the Coventry Transport Museum, and four in Birmingham, once again taking place at the Midlands Arts Centre, a local favourite.
 Most of the films are cutting-edge festival titles from Palestine, Ukraine, Armenia, Georgia, Brazil, Ethiopia, Iran, and more, released in the last two years and never before screened in Birmingham or Coventry.
-A new addition to the festival is an online screening of two films, staged in collaboration with the Birmingham-based arts initiative Grand Union.
-This screening will take place on the Grand Union website immediately before and during the festival, from 11—20 October, and are aimed at broadening the context of the in-person events as well as their outreach.
+A new addition to the festival is the online screening of two shorts, staged in collaboration with the Birmingham-based arts initiative Grand Union, which will take place on the Grand Union website immediately before and during the festival, from 11-20 October.
+It is designed to offer a glimpse of the broader programme and convey the concept behind DOUBLE BILL through a concise and evocative experience lasting about half an hour.
+While engaging with the local industrial context and serving as a continuation of our event on colonial railroads, it is also aimed at expanding our outreach to larger audiences.

 Guest Curation

 A key aspect of this year’s festival is the system of guest curation, designed to make the screenings more organic, authentic, and socially responsible.
-Invited specialists, who are deeply embedded in particular communities—such as academics, activists, community leaders, and creatives—will contribute by writing accompanying texts for the films and participating in post-screening panels.
+Invited specialists, who are deeply embedded in specific communities—such as academics, activists, community leaders, and creatives—will contribute responses to the films, including essays, lists, poems, interviews, and playlists, and participate in post-screening panels.

 Celebration of Commonalities, Recognition of Differences

 Running through these six in-person and one online event is the celebration of commonalities and the recognition of differences.
-How do we stand in solidarity with one another?
-How can we move away from the binary thinking of the Cold War and recognise systems of oppression (and also those of resistance) as intersecting parts of a larger whole?
+How do we stand in solidarity with one another in times of apartheid, disinformation, and double standards?
+How can we move beyond the binary thinking of the Cold War and recognise systems of oppression (and resistance) as intersecting parts of a larger whole?
 By bringing various communities together and facilitating vibrant, diverse, and cross-pollinating events, we aim to activate a process of learning (and much-needed unlearning)—a temporary utopia where voices that do not necessarily align can be heard together through thoughtful organisation.
-The festival is thus at once a community gathering and an educational event: similar to the model introduced by one of the festival’s titles, Tekla Aslanishvili’s brilliant study of Soviet colonial infrastructures in the South Caucasus, A State in a State, it is a symphony that celebrates the multiplicity of human experience and resistance.
+The festival is thus at once a community gathering and an educational event: similar to the model introduced by one of the festival’s titles, Tekla Aslanishvili’s brilliant study of railroads in the South Caucasus, A State in a State, it is a symphony that celebrates the multiplicity of human experience and resistance.

 From Ukraine to Palestine, Occupation Is a Crime